 RESEARCH BY DESIGN

-The technique of drawing lies at the heart of research by design.
-This process, which has been part of BMA’s toolkit since 2016, is designed to be implemented at the earliest possible stage of a project in order to make a targeted contribution to the project quality.
-Whether the aim is to define the right questions, to clarify the urban planning framework of a competition, or to improve and optimise projects through imagining alternative proposals, research by design employs the medium of architecture to feed into the discussion through the use of drawings, sketches and images.
+The drawing is at the heart of research by design.
+This tool, which exists at BMA since 2016, intervenes as early as possible in the design process and contributes in its own way to the quality of projects.
+Whether the aim is to define the right questions, to clarify the urban planning framework of a competition, or to improve and optimize projects through imagining alternative proposals, research by design employs the medium of architecture to feed into the discussion through the use of drawings, sketches and images.

 The earlier discussions about the quality of a project begin, the greater their impact will be.
-After all, asking for advice the day before submitting a permit application will not allow for any kind of useful discussion about the project.
-It is for this reason that the CoBAT (Code Bruxellois de l’Aménagement du Territoire – Brussels Town and Country Planning Code) aims to encourage project promoters to engage in discussion about architectural quality at an early stage.
+It is for this reason that the CoBAT (Code Bruxellois de l’Aménagement du Territoire – Brussels Town and Country Planning Code) aims to encourage project owners to engage in discussion about architectural quality at an early stage.

-How to request a BMA design review within the context of a permit application
+How can BMA advice be requested in the context of a permit application?

-For projects with a floor area greater than 5,000 m², planning permit applications must include a design review from BMA.
+For projects with a total floor area of more than 5,000 m² (in the sense of the GBP), the application for planning permission must include an opinion from the BMA.

-The request and all necessary documents should be sent to email@example.com.
+The application and all these documents must be sent to email@example.com.